 Executive Director: Gulnora Gafurova

 Gulnora Gafurova is the Executive Director of TajRupt.
 She graduated from Tajik State University with a degree in economics in 2002 and worked as a marketing analyst at a consulting firm upon graduation.
 She continued her academic studies in the United States and obtained a Master of Science degree (summa cum laude) from St. John’s University in New York in 2010.
 After returning from the US, she worked at Atlasi Khujand LLC - Tajikistan's sole manufacturer of atlas and adras national silk textiles.

 She served as Senior Lecturer at Tajik State University of Commerce where she taught management.
 Having been promoted to the position of Chief Operating Officer at Atlasi Khujand in 2013, she oversaw and directed daily operations of a 50-person enterprise, coordinating administrative activities across multiple departments.
 She now serves as Adjunct Senior Lecturer at Khujand State University where she teaches English language instruction in the Department of Foreign Languages, along with working on her doctoral thesis examining contrastive linguistics across Tajik, Russian, and English languages.

-Director of Finance & Board Member: Stephen Caputo
+Director of Strategy & Finance: Stephen Caputo

 Board Member: Areesha Irfan